Native American Influence in Andrew Downes' Music: Part 1

 Andrew first wrote for the instrument in his Symphony no.4.
 This work pays homage to New Mexico, each movement describing a different aspect of the State.
 Movement 3 features the Native American Flute conjuring up a lone player in Sky City, the Pueblo Indian Village which blends into its mountainous setting without altering the look of the landscape.
 Here is the opening and close of the movement:-

-Then Andrew completed his Concerto for Native American Flute.
+Then Andrew composed his Concerto for Native American Flute.
 I felt very privileged to play in the first and second performances.
 The premiere took place on 25th March 2003 in the Adrian Boult Hall, Birmingham, England, as part of the Birmingham Conservatoire Music Xtra Festival.
 The soloist, Rebecca Massey, who learnt the instrument especially for the occasion, was accompanied by the Strings of the Central England Ensemble, founded and led by our daughter, Anna.
 The conductor was Richard Laing.

 The second performance by the same musicians took place in St.Saviour's Church, Hagley, Worcestershire, on 6th April 2003.
-The Birmingham Post critic was very complimentary the day after the premiere:

 'Typically for this composer, it conveys a sense of some huge, pervasive spiritual force.'